firedrakeproject/Irksome/demos/lowlevel/demo_lowlevel_homogbc.py.rst

 Not using the TimeStepper interface for the heat equation
 =========================================================

-Invariably, somebody will have a (possible) compelling reason to avoid the top-level interface.
+Invariably, somebody will have a (possibly) compelling reason or at least urgent desire to avoid the top-level interface.
 This demo shows how one can do just that.
 It will be sparsely documented except for the critical bits and should only be read after perusing the more basic demos.